sous-chefs/iis/README.md

 Usage
 =====

-Installing any of the IIS or any of it's modules requires you to explicitly indicate that you accept the terms of the end user license.
+Installing IIS or any of its modules requires you to explicitly indicate that you accept the terms of the end user license.
 The hooks have been added to all recipes to do this via an attribute.
-Create a role to set the `node['iis']['accept_eula']` attribute to 'true'.
+Create a role to set the `node['iis']['accept_eula']` attribute to `true`.
 For example:

     % cat roles/iis.rb
     name "iis"